Serinda Swan

 Serinda Swan (/sərᵻndə/; born July 11, 1984) is a Canadian actress.
-She stars as Karla Dixon in the second season of the Amazon Prime Video series Reacher.
+She starred as Karla Dixon in the second season of the Amazon Prime Video series Reacher.
 From 2019 to 2022, she starred as Jenny Cooper in the CBC/CW crime drama series Coroner.
 In 2017, she starred in Marvel's Inhumans and HBO's Ballers, and also portrayed Anne Bancroft in the first season of Feud (2017).
 Previously, she guest starred on the WB/CW Superman prequel series Smallville as Zatanna Zatara, a DC Comics–inspired recurring character who is an actual magician.
 She also starred as Erica Reed in the A&E drama series Breakout Kings (2011–2012) and as Paige Arkin in the USA Network action drama series Graceland (2013–2015).
 She is the director and cofounder of an online education technology company called Blueprint Kids.

 Early life

 Swan was born in West Vancouver, British Columbia, Canada.
 Her father, Scott Swan, is a Canadian theatre director and actor who runs an acting studio.